Welcome to an illustration of SEAD’s Database Structure

 is a national research infrastructure for environmental archaeology data developed and managed at the Environmental Archaeology Lab (MAL) in collaboration with Humlab at Umeå University, Sweden.
 For more information, check out the SEAD web page, or check out the SEAD Browser to explore the data itself.

 This web page provides a graphical representation of the structure of the SEAD database, with a note for every table and column in the database itself with links showing which columns are part of what tables.
+This page is intended to be a compliment to the official public record for the SEAD database schema.